PolicarpoYU/ue/README.md

 ```

 ## Examples of use
-In directory main\examples some python proram are presented:
+In directory main\examples some python programs are presented:
 allellipses.py,
 dudaflower.py,
 polianaflower.py,